DavidMax-dm/Misaki-Max-3DPV-Pack/README.md

 * Added new Script commands for calling specific functions.
 * Added specific SEKAI visual effects, which can be triggered through Script commands.

+## Development

+- Designed by DavidMax
+- Code generated with OpenAI Codex based on the provided design and specifications

 # Special Thanks(A-Z)

 * Codex